Homemade Tofu Burger

-Who said tofu burgers had to be boring?
-Spice them up with some homemade quick sriracha pickles and watch your meat-loving friends beg you for one.
-Our Vegetarian Burger Topic is brought to you by Produce for Kids.
-Your healthy family resource for nutritious meals.
+These homemade tofu burgers are spiced up with fun and tasty quick sriracha pickles.
+Our Vegetarian Burger Topic is brought to you by Produce for Kids, your healthy family resource for nutritious meals.

 Tofu burgers.
 The quintessential menu item offered to vegetarians at BBQ’s, restaurants, and cook-outs.
 It’s a nice gesture to give options, however from what I’ve seen, most places keep their tofu burgers in the back of the freezer next to the ice cream and the 5 pound bag of freezer burnt mixed vegetables.

 So when our editor-in-chief, Christine, suggested making a homemade tofu burger I was excited.
 Yes, this is bound to be better than those frozen things!
 But ummm…how does one make a tofu burger?